mgordanier/francesca-giacco-author-site/src/content/markdown/index.md

   wherever it leads.

   While climbing a hill near Trastevere, she meets John, an American expat living a seemingly idyllic life.
-They are soon navigating an intriguing connection, one that brings pain they both hold into the light.
+They are soon navigating an intriguing connection, one that brings pain they both hold to the surface.

   As their intimacy deepens, Emilia starts to see herself anew, both as a woman and as an artist.
 Forced to reckon with both her origins and the choices she's made, Emilia finds herself on a singular journey—and transformed in ways she never expected.